IgorBuchelnikov/ObservableComputations/README.md

 Although we could expect:
 > Your order price is ₽100.
 You have a discount!
 Therefore your price is ₽90!

 Why?
 We subscribe to *priceDiscounted.PropertyChanged* before *messageForUser* does it.
-Handlers are invoked in the order of subscriptions (it is implementataion detail of .NET).
+Handlers are invoked in the order of subscriptions (it is implementation detail of .NET).
 So we read *messageForUser.Value* before *messageForUser* handles change of *order.Discount*.

 Here is the fixed code:
 ```csharp